cpp-johnny/competitive/codeforces/0thinkingProcess.md

 string s = 0. for n < size(), if (s[i] == s[i - 1]) , then s++; and if s >= 7, output "YES". and returns 0 (exit program)

 default condition is "NO"

+# 231A Team

+n = number of problems

+s = able to b esolved

+we create p, v, t. accept inpiut and store thjem into tjheir own array.  then we do for i in range n, if p[i] + v[i] + t[i] >= 1, ++s. loop through until end.

+at first i was thinking given this, then trasnpose 90 degree. split and store into p, v, t own array. then we do for i in range n, if p[i] + v[i] + t[i] >= 1, ++s. loop through until end. but then i realiose you can alrdy seperate the input into 3 since there is alrdy spaces lol.